raizy21/raizy21/README.md

 ## 🚧 what i am building

-- writing projects for my portfolio (that i swear will exist one day)
 - learning web development **seriously** this time
 - not sprinting back to react native (i made a promise… to myself and the bugs)